 into his right knee for a grade one medial collateral ligament (MCL) sprain.
 Even golf superstar Tiger Woods

 recently underwent PRP treatment.

 At Phenicell Regenerative Institute in Columbus, Ohio we proudly offer a comprehensive approach to treating a wide spectrum of orthopedic conditions.
-We use patients own Platelet-Rich Plasma (PRP) as well as their own stem cells from various sources.
+We use patients own Platelet-Rich Plasma (PRP) as well as their own natural biologics from various sources.
 We guide our treatment by scientific research, common sense and patient's wishes, and we tailor the treatment to the individual.
 Phenicell Regenerative Institute also participates in clinical research to compare different techniques and commercially available products.

 - Knee pain